This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 Publishing Low-Quality Audio or Video

-I’ve heard 80% of a video is the audio.
-I do buy into this because I’ve tried to watch a movie before with steller graphics, but the audio was just a little off and I couldn’t do it.
+I've heard 80% of a video is the audio.
+I do buy into this because I've tried to watch a movie before with stellar graphics, but the audio was just a little off, and I couldn't do it.

 It's the same reason why "podcasts" and audiobooks are popular right now.
 Heck, I listen to more audiobooks than actually reading a book.

-Investing in a little better of microphone can “really” help a channel.
+Investing in a little better microphone can "really" help a channel.

 Be careful of going overboard and going crazy over your stats.
 You could look at it once a month, maybe once a week "at most."

-You just don’t want to get in the habit of looking at how your doing every day.
-To view “viewer retention” go to you YouTube Studio and click on “analytics.”
+You just don't want to get in the habit of looking at how you're doing every day.
+To view "viewer retention," go to your YouTube Studio and click on "analytics."

-Just look for a pattern on when people leave your video then try to make improvements in that area to keep viewers!
+Just look for a pattern in when people leave your video, then try to make improvements in that area to keep viewers!

-How Not Being Niche Can Not be Good for a YouTuber
+How Not Being Niche Can Be Good for a YouTuber

 This is why content clusters are SO good.

-If your videos are all over the place then your going to struggle!
+If your videos are all over the place, then you're going to struggle!

 Conclusion

-Many people let fear, self-doubt, negativity prevent them from starting.
-Some people let “trolls” stop them too!
+Many people let fear, self-doubt, and negativity prevent them from starting.
+Some people let "trolls" stop them, too!

-As long as you can deal with that – your good.
+As long as you can deal with that, you're good.